clawpack/doc/doc/bouss2d.rst

 Boussinesq solvers in Two Space Dimensions
 *********************************************

-.. warning :: Not yet incorporated in clawpack master branch or releases.

-As of Version 5.10.0 (?), GeoClaw includes the option to solve a dispersive Boussinesq-type equation known as Serre-Green-Naghdi (SGN) instead of the usual shallow water equations (SWE).
+As of Version 5.10.0, GeoClaw includes the option to solve a dispersive Boussinesq-type equation known as Serre-Green-Naghdi (SGN) instead of the usual shallow water equations (SWE).
 This equation and related depth-averaged equations have been used